leonardovff/nova-tin/README.md

 Run `nx test recreation-queue` to run the tests from recreation queue project.

 Run `nx serve recreation-queue` to run the teste server for recreation queue project.

+## Run car crud: spa client and api
+Run `nx serve carcrud` to run the test server for spa client.

+Run `nx serve api` to run the test server for api client.

+Open in the browser: localhost:4200

+### Obs: API router in http://localhost:4200/api/cars or http://localhost:3333/api/cars

+## Ro run to prod
+Run `nx build carcrud && npx http-server ./dist/apps/carcrud/` to build and run the spa client.

+Run `nx build api && node ./dist/apps/api/main.js` to build and run the api.